• Webinars

 Event Notifications on Lists

 You can register cache events, key-based events, and data structure events on a data structure such as a list.
-For behavior, refer to feature wise behavior.
+For behavior, refer to feature-wise behavior.

 The following code sample registers a cache event of ItemAdded and ItemUpdated.
 It also registers an event for ItemAdded and ItemUpdated on the list in the cache.
-Once you create a list in the cache, an ItemAdded cache level event is fired.
+Once you create a list in the cache, an ItemAdded cache-level event is fired.
 However, once you add an item to the list, an ItemAdded data structure event, along with an ItemUpdated cache level event is fired.
-DataTypeEventDataFilter is specified to quantify the amount of information returned upon an event execution.
+A DataTypeEventDataFilter is specified to quantify the amount of information returned upon an event execution.
 Events, thus registered, then provide the user with the information based on these data filters.

 Register Event on List Created